 Admiral J. P. Hanson personally boarded the Enterprise to join the investigation of a destroyed Federation-colonized planet, suspecting the feared Borg.
-Before this is confirmed, he points out Commander William T. Riker has for the third time refused a captains helm, indeed he prefers the Enterprise.
+Before this is confirmed, he points out Commander William T. Riker has for the third time refused a command, preferring the Enterprise.
 Shortly after an enormous Borg ship is found, it engages in battle with the Enterprise, which draws it away.
 Novel tactics are conceived.
-But first Captain Jean-Luc Picard is told to come aboard for unprecedented discussions only to find they tolerate no resistance, and intend to turn him into a Borg.
-Riker suddenly finds himself acting captain ad infinitum...
-Written by
+Captain Jean-Luc Picard is ordered to come aboard for unprecedented discussions, and kidnapped when he refuses.
+He finds they tolerate no resistance, and intend to turn him into a Borg.
+Riker suddenly finds himself acting captain....

 Did You Know?

 This was originally intended to be a 3-part episode and not a season finale, but budgetary constraints brought it down to 2.
 It was also decided to have the first part have enough build-up for the second part that it could sustain the series over the long, fallow, summer hiatus (with syndicated shows being repeated often).
 It succeeded doing this very well (with non-standard shows not being tied into a network's tight scheduling) and built up a big audience.
 The second part managed to build on this epsode's highest ratings (totalled over the summer, they kept growing), to surpass it, making the second part the highest-rated (syndicated series) episode 'til that point, whereas prior to this, the series ratings were 'fair' to 'middling'.
 These 2 episodes made TNG no longer to be considered as being Star Trek only in name, but to hold the mantle on its own.
 See more